EnterpriseDB/barman/doc/barman.1.md

     :   Number of seconds of wait after a failed copy, before retrying.
         Overrides value of the parameter `basebackup_retry_sleep`,
         if present in the configuration file.

+    -j , --jobs
+    :   Number of parallel workers to copy files during recovery.
+Overrides value of the parameter `parallel_jobs`, if present in the configuration file.
+Works only for servers configured through `rsync`/SSH.

 get-wal *\[OPTIONS\]* *SERVER_NAME* *WAL_ID*
 :   Retrieve a WAL file from the `xlog` archive of a given server.